edenlabllc/rmk/docs/backward-compatibility.md

 Why We Switched to Cluster API?

-1. Maintaining Open-Source Integrity
+1. Maintaining Open-Source Integrity:
    Terraform's transition to a BSL license conflicts with our commitment to keeping RMK fully open-source (OSS).
    By switching to Cluster API, we ensure that our customers' interests remain unaffected.
    More details on the [Terraform license change](https://www.hashicorp.com/license-faq).

-2. A More Native Kubernetes Solution
+2. A more native Kubernetes Solution:
    We needed a provisioning approach that seamlessly integrates with Kubernetes across various environments.
    With the new RMK `v0.45.0`, we now support: